 "You should choose the payment plan with the highest monthly payment you can afford," Kantrowitz suggests, in order to cut down on the interest you’ll owe in the long run.
 In plain terms, doubling the repayment time often means more than doubling the total interest you pay.

 But when deciding on a monthly payment that best fits your budget, there are some other key factors to consider.
 For starters, do you have a solid emergency fund?
-Any credit card debt to speak of?
-Is retirement savings on your radar?
-These questions should be guiding your student loan pay-off plan.
-Your income may allow you to sign up for larger monthly payments, but if it's at the expense of building up a rainy day fund or saving for retirement, it may not be worth it.
+Any credit card debt?
+Retirement savings?
+These questions should be guiding your pay-off plan.
+Your income may allow you to sign up for larger monthly payments, but if it's at the expense of other goals, it may not be worth it.

 "I recommend evaluating your entire financial situation, not just student loans, once a year," Kantrowitz advises.
 "The goal should be to pay down higher-cost debt quicker, to avoid carrying a balance on credit cards, and to maximize the employer match on retirement plan contributions."

-As you move through different phases of your life, it may be necessary to revisit your repayment plan as needed.
+Revisit your repayment plan as needed.
 That said, once you've settled on a plan you're comfortable with, consider signing up for auto-pay.
-Not only does it greatly reduce the odds of missing a payment, a lot of lenders actually give a slight rate deduction—usually a quarter of a point to a half a point—as an incentive to sign up.
+Not only does it greatly reduce the odds of missing a payment, a lot of lenders actually give a slight rate deduction — usually a quarter of a point to a half a point — as an incentive to sign up.

 Keep on Top of Your Payments

-Kantrowitz backs up this advice.
-After all, federal loans generally take between 270 and 360 days for default to occur.
+Federal loans generally take between 270 and 360 days for default to occur.
 On private loans, it's typically only 120 days.
 If you're finding it difficult to make your minimum monthly payment, contact your servicer about what your options are.
-(More on that in a bit.)

 Be Strategic in Paying Down Your Debt Faster

-If, on the other hand, your monthly payment is reasonable and you're up to speed on your other financial goals, you might be in a position to rev up your student loan payments.
+If, on the other hand, your monthly payment is reasonable and you're up to speed on your other financial goals, you might want to increase your student loan payments.

 "If you have extra money in the month and you want to pay down your student loans quicker, you should target the loan that has the highest interest rate for accelerated repayment by making extra payments on that loan," Kantrowitz says.